mararizasentis/BBR/README.md

 | PDF.py                     | Generate a PDF report informing about the potential risk of *Botrytis cinerea*                                              |

 ## Available dataset
-To train or validate the NOBLE-ROT algorithm, a [dataset](https://zenodo.org/record/7064895#.Y1ZZMnZBxPZ) is made available.
+To train or validate the NOBLE-ROT algorithm, an open-source [dataset](https://zenodo.org/record/7064895#.Y1ZZMnZBxPZ) is made available.

 ## Citation
 NOBLE-ROT algorithm - An open-source standard workflow based on phenological crop parameters for automatic Botrytis cinerea detection in vineyards. mararizasentis/NOBLE-ROT GitHub Page 2022; https://github.com/mararizasentis/NOBLE-ROT